 Chatham has been named a College of Distinction for its business degrees, recognizing the program for its expert blending of the liberal arts with professional programming in its business majors.

-The Department of Business and Entrepreneurship at Chatham University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
-See our public disclosure of Student Achievement.View Accredited Programs (PDF) : Checkerboard 6 - Accreditation, Student Achievement and Outcomes
+The Department of Business & Data Science at Chatham University has received specialized accreditation for its business program(s) through the International Accreditation Council for Business Education (IACBE) located at 11960 Quivira Road in Overland Park, Kansas, USA.
+For a list of accredited programs please view our IACBE member status page.View Public Disclosure of Student Achievement : Checkerboard 6 - Accreditation & Student Outcomes

 Integrated Degree Program

-Qualified students from the marketing program can be admitted early to Chatham's Master of Business Administration, Master of Professional Writing, or Master of Communication programs, saving money and speeding time towards graduation with two degrees.Integrated Degree Program Info : Checkerboard 7 - Integrated Degree Program
+Qualified students from the marketing program can be admitted early to Chatham's Master of Business Administration or Master of Communication programs, saving money and speeding time towards graduation with two degrees.Integrated Degree Program Info : Checkerboard 8 - Integrated Degree Program